 As her skill and abilities developed, she realized it was becoming a life-long passion to become the best her mind and body could be; not just the best swimmer, but the best person.
 She began by investing her time in education and visited her local bookstore to pick up a copy of Lou Holtz’s book Wins, Losses, and Lessons-An Autobiography.
 Wesgate made a decision to follow his advice to “think, act and look like a champion.”
 It changed her life, and remains a source of inspiration.

 Annually Wesgate celebrates Memorial, Independence and Labor Day holidays with bay swims – friends and family participate and encourage her during these endeavors.
-Swimmers jump off the dock and swim the width of Irondequoit Bay and back to celebrate each holiday.
+Swimmers jump off the dock and swim the width of Irondequoit Bay and back.
 Wesgate looks forward to sharing this tradition with her two nieces and one nephew – Anna, Mckenzie and Finnegan.

 When asked, Wesgate said, “It’s a family event that brings us closer together and creates lasting memories.
 Then afterward, everyone jumps in the hot tub and Mom prepares breakfast, it’s an amazing day to start the day!”